Lucens reactor

-The Lucens reactor was a 6 MW experimental nuclear power reactor built next to Lucens, Vaud, Switzerland.
+The Lucens reactor was an experimental nuclear power reactor built next to Lucens, Vaud, Switzerland.
 After its connection to the electrical grid on 29 January 1968, the reactor only operated for a year before it suffered an accident on 21 January 1969.
 The cause was a corrosion-induced loss of heat dispersal leading to the destruction of a pressure tube which caused an adjacent pressure tube to fail, and partial meltdown of the core, resulting in radioactive contamination of the cavern.